FunnelKit

 How to Create a Direct WooCommerce Checkout URL: 2 Different Methods

-What if a simple link could get your customers to the checkout page with their items already in the cart?
+Imagine having a simple link that takes your customers directly to the checkout page, with their products already in the cart.

 What is a Direct WooCommerce Checkout URL?

-For example, a typical direct checkout URL might look like this:
+For example, a WooCommerce checkout URL for a single product might look like this:

 https://www.yourwoostore.com/checkout/?add-to-cart=ID